The California State Library welcomes your input in improving its website and online services.

 Services to People with Disabilities

-Braille and cassette books, magazines and playback equipment are available for loan to Californians unable to read conventional print due to a visual or physical disability.
+Talking (audio) and braille books by mail, downloadable books and magazines via desktop or mobile app, descriptive videos, and audio playback equipment are available for loan – free of charge – to Californians unable to read conventional print due to a visual or physical disability.
+To find out more about the services offered in your county, visit our page for people with print disabilities.

-Closed-Circuit Magnifiers (CCTV's), and stand-alone reading machine are also available for use in the Braille and Talking Book Library.
+Closed-Circuit Magnifiers (CCTVs), a stand-alone Kurzweil reading machine, and Perkins Braillers are also available for use in the Braille and Talking Book Library reading room.

 Library and Courts Building II located at 900 N Street has an accessible entrance at the center doors in front of the building.